 Actually, our bodies DO NOT produce the enzyme to break down the gluten.
 It’s probably more natural not to be eating gluten in the first place, despite how long farming has been around.

-I believe the increase in gluten-sensitivity disorders is related to modern farming, with GMO foods and toxic pesticides Udi’s products are verified non-GMO and many are Project Non-GMO Certified.
-As you can see from the top photo, they’ve already received it on their granola bars and clusters.
+I believe the increase in gluten-sensitivity disorders is related to modern farming, with GMO foods and toxic pesticides so make sure to buy USDA certified organic or Project Non-GMO Verified.

 8. Gluten-free food tastes terrible.